 American horror comic books dominate the global market for spooky comics.
 They always did and still do.
 From their controversial beginnings in the 1950s they have come a long way, and have evolved into the wonderful graphic novel form.

-Those who are enthusiasts of shock comics know that even if the graphic novel sounds like a buzzword of this and the previous generations, they actually existed when EC comics began publishing shock comics.
+Those who are enthusiasts of horror genre comics know that even if the graphic novel sounds like a buzzword of this and the previous generations, they actually existed when EC comics began publishing horror genre comics.

 Some of the lines that EC had were definitely of the graphic novel form, but back then in the nineteen-fifties, they called the format picto-fiction.

 Nevertheless, audiences didn’t seem to appreciate picto-fiction too much back then.
 Sixty-plus years later, things are much different, and growing in a graphic novel environment made me accept the old ones.

 I guess that the baby boomers and the generation before them rejected graphic novels because in a world where the TV was new, to go through an EC graphic novel was too many words for too few visuals.

 They could keep loving regular comics, but graphic novels might have been too much to read when the novelty was audiovisual.

 Horror fandom has a heavy presence in Second Life, the life simulator.
 Virtual worlds in general have a great potential for horror fans.